Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Methodology

-In turn, Adam, a popular optimization method in Deep Learning (DL), iteratively updates parameters to minimize a loss function \cite{Kingma2014}.
-It uses first-order gradients (momentum) and second-order gradients (adaptive learning rates) to find learning rates for every parameter, therefore combining the advantages of two different approaches: Momentum and RMSProp.
-Adam updates both the gradients (first moment) and their squared values (second moment) using two moving averages, one for each iteration through exponential decay.
-Later on, the averages are changed to account for bias, thus stabilizing early training updates.
-The method is usually regarded as computationally efficient, and it is flexible for sparse and large-scale data problems.
-As it improves convergence and performance in complex, high-dimensional environments, Adam is extensively used in training neural networks, including those in the fields of Computer Vision, Natural Language Processing (NLP), and generative models.
+Adam is a popular used optimizer in that iteratively updates parameters to minimize a loss function~\cite{Kingma2014}.
+It combines momentum-like first-moment estimates with adaptive learning rates based on second-moment estimates of the gradients, thus combining ideas from Momentum and RMSProp.
+Adam updates both the gradients (first moment) and their squared values (second moment) using two moving averages, one for each iteration through an exponential decay.
+Subsequently, the averages are changed to account for bias, thus stabilizing early training updates.
+This method is usually regarded as computationally efficient and flexible for sparse and large-scale data problems.
+As it improves convergence and performance in complex, high-dimensional environments, Adam is extensively used to train neural networks, including those in the fields of Computer Vision, Natural Language Processing (NLP), and generative models.

-Using Adam to optimize text embeddings can be effective for its adaptive learning rate and effectiveness in high-dimensional optimization problems, where nonlinear interactions predominate.
-Therefore, Adam may provide the precise adjustments for achieving the desired aesthetic and prompt alignment optimization.
-Nevertheless, one of the main requirements to utilize Adam is that the whole pipeline must be differentiable, which required adaptations in the EIGO engine, namely to the evaluation models and optimization algorithm, to ensure that gradients would flow properly.
+Using Adam to optimize text embeddings can be effective because of its adaptive learning rate and effectiveness in high-dimensional optimization problems, where nonlinear interactions predominate.
+Therefore, in principle, Adam may provide fine-grained adjustments to achieve the desired aesthetic and image--prompt alignment optimization.
+Nevertheless, it requires a differentiable end-to-end computation graph; in EIGO, this entails implementing a gradient-tracked evaluation path and an optimizer interface that reliably propagates gradients back to the embedding vector.

-As a result, we have the following loss function definition:
+Consequently, we have the following loss function definition:

-This minimizes the negative of the fitness function (Eq. \ref{eq:fitness}), setting the loss function between a maximum of 1 and a minimum of zero.
+This minimizes the negative of the fitness function (Eq. \ref{eq:fitness}), setting the loss function between a maximum of 1 and a minimum of 0.
 All model weights are frozen; gradients flow only to $\mathbf{z}$.
-The pseudo-code for Adam is shown in Algorithm \ref{alg:adam_optimization}.